Trickster69/English-for-Kids-Game/README.md

 ### Deploy link: https://elegant-lovelace-b68f15.netlify.app/
 #
-#### In this project I used technologies such as Webpack, TypeScript, OOP, Local Storage
+#### In this project I used technologies such as Webpack, TypeScript, OOP, Local Storage, SCSS
 #### I also developed the design by myself, from scratch.
 #
 ### Game functionality: